• Skip to primary navigation

 PHOTO 4

 Step 8.
-Take the cake out of the oven and rest it in the pan for 10 minutes.
+Remove the cake from the oven and let it rest in the pan for 10 minutes.

 Step 9.
 Remove the cake from the baking dish, unpeel the parchment paper from the sides, and let it cool on a wire rack.